What Happens If You’re Injured in an Airbnb?

 These are, of course, isolated instances.
 But Airbnb’s response to both has been troubling.
 In the dog attack case, Airbnb only offered to refund the rental.
 It wouldn’t pay for the victim’s medical bills, which were significant.

-Airbnb only recommends that its hosts carry liability insurance.
-And some hosts are actually already renting the property from someone else who may not even know it’s on Airbnb.
-At the time of writing this, Airbnb doesn’t offer any liability insurance to guests.
+Airbnb recommends that its hosts carry liability insurance, and offers some liability coverage themselves.
+But some hosts are actually renting the property from someone else who may not even know it’s on Airbnb.
+At the time of writing this, Airbnb doesn’t guarantee any liability insurance to guests.
 The company claims they assume their own risk.

 So What Can You Do?